 - The final command will look like Figure 1.
-As you can see, make up of the entire command is the script, followed by 2 “arguments” – the binary file and the provisioning profile.
+As you can see, the makeup of the entire command is the script, followed by 2 “arguments” – the binary file and the provisioning profile.
 If the 2 arguments are not there, or incorrect, the script will fail.

 Notice that the Bundle ID of the app has been injected into the file name of the .ipa.
 The script does this for the sake of documentation and clarity.

-10. You can close the open windows and proceed to uploading your app to your iTunes Connect account or your organization's mobile app management system.
+- You can close the open windows and proceed to upload your app to your iTunes Connect account or your organization's mobile app management system.

 Final Technical Notes